simongoricar/euphony/README.md

 > What follows are advanced features - I'd recommend getting acquainted with the rest of the functionality first.

 ### 5.1. `.album.override.euphony` (per-album overrides)
-You can create an `.album.override.euphony` file in the root of each source album directory (same directory as the `.album.euphony` file).
+You can create an `.album.override.euphony` file in the root of each source album directory (same directory as the `.album.source-state.euphony` file).
 This file is optional.
 Its purpose is to influence the scanning and transcoding process for the relevant album.

-Available configuration values will likely expand in the future, but for now, the settings available are:
+At the moment, this file can contain the following options:
 ```toml
 # This file serves as a sample of what can be done using album overrides.